 Step one to refinishing any piece of furniture is to strip it of any finish it may already have, bringing it to natural wood, whether that’s paint or simply stain and poly.
 If it’s just a stain, you can probably get away with just sanding it off.
 If there’s paint or several layers of paint, then you’ll likely want to use a paint stripper.

 The most challenging part of this DIY project was stripping the paint off of the dresser.
+This was a messy job.
 To strip the paint from the piece of furniture and begin to bring it to raw wood, you glop on some of the paint stripper gel, wait about one hour, and then using a putty knife scrape off the layers of paint.
 It’s ideal to have several sizes of putty knives so that you can work faster on the larger surface areas and use the smaller knife to get in the corners and crevices.

 After you’ve stripped the piece, you’ll want to sand down the entire thing until it’s smooth and the wood looks even.
 Since we had painted our dresser white previously, there were little knots of wood with white paint that had to be sanded out because they didn’t come up with the paint stripper.
 That’s perfectly normal.